blockservice/echoin/docs/getting-started.rst

   personal.unlockAccount("from_address")
   cmt.sendTransaction({"from": "from_address", "to": "to_address", "value": web3.toWei(0.001, "cmt")})

-Next, you can paste the following script into the Travis client console, at the > prompt.
+Next, you can paste the following script into the Echoin client console, at the > prompt.

 .. code:: bash